 Most of these cases have included one of the following common factors:

-- Leveraged positions: In other words, the impacted company sold multiple options to the original order size to finance positions taken on day one, or the overall hedged exposure ended up being too large relative to what the company was supposed to cover.
+- Excess of taken positions: In other words, the company overall hedged exposure that ended up being too large relative to what the company was supposed to cover.

 - Concentration of tools: Companies used a disproportional concentration of positions in one or too few tools, making the portfolio exposed.